-The USC study recommends the need for rent stabilization, emphasizing that such policies do not increase the rent of non-regulated units, do not impact the construction of new housing, and help keep rents more affordable for all.
+The USC study found that rent control does not increase the rent of non-regulated units, does not impact the construction of new housing, and helps keep rents more affordable for all.

-The Luskin Center at UCLA also studied the history of rent control in Los Angeles, diving into the connection between the city’s current affordability challenges and unprecedented homeless crisis.
-Drawing on history, the report looks at housing affordability and compares today’s crisis to the rent increases of the 1970s, noting that then, people had “something to fall back on — job skills, small savings, or investments.”
+The Luskin Center at UCLA also studied the history of rent control in Los Angeles, diving into the connection between the city’s current housing affordability crisis and unprecedented homelessness.
+Drawing on history, the report compares today’s housing affordability crisis to the rent increases of the 1970s, noting that people had “something to fall back on — job skills, small savings, or investments.”

 Today, wages are not keeping pace with rent increases, and the hardest hit are low-income renters who have no safety net and often end up on the streets.
 The UCLA report concludes that California must “[take] action to ensure the availability and affordability of rental housing for all income levels… and [allow] local governments to reassert themselves in stabilizing rents.”